Brandon Phillips: 2006

 On April 7, 2006, Cleveland's frustration with Phillips' slow progress peaked and he was traded to the Cincinnati Reds for a player to be named later (pitcher Jeff Stevens).
-He made an immediate impact, starting the season by being named NL Player of the Week the same month he was acquired by the Reds, hitting .452 (14–31) with 3 home runs and 17 runs batted in for the week of April 17–23.
+He made an immediate impact, starting the season by being named NL Player of the Week the same month he was acquired by the Reds, hitting .452 (14–31) with three home runs and 17 runs batted in for the week of April 17–23.
 Phillips' 17 RBI were the most for an NL Player of the Week since Sammy Sosa had 19 RBI the week of August 4–10, 2002.
 Phillips had his first career grand slam that month and 16 straight stolen bases. leading the Reds in hits (148) and multi-hit games (36).
 He also led all National League second basemen in stolen bases with 25.
-He produced two 9-game hitting streaks over the season and ended with a batting average of .276, 17 home runs and 75 RBI.
+Phillips produced two nine-game hitting streaks over the season and finished with a batting average of .276, 17 home runs and 75 RBI.

 2007

 In 2007, Phillips hit 30 home runs and stole 32 bases to become the first Reds second baseman to join the 30–30 club and just the third 30–30 Red, joining Eric Davis (37 HR, 50 SB in 1987) and Barry Larkin (33 HR, 36 SB in 1996).
 He also joined Alfonso Soriano as just the second second baseman in the 30–30 club.

-In the fourth inning on August 1, 2007, game, against John Lannan of the Washington Nationals Phillips stole two bases on one pitch while the Nationals had a shift on Adam Dunn.
+In the fourth inning on August 1, against John Lannan of the Washington Nationals, Phillips stole two bases on one pitch while the Nationals had a shift on Adam Dunn.
 On August 30, Phillips made the play of the month to win the game for the Reds against the Pittsburgh Pirates.
-With the Reds winning 5–4 in the bottom of the 9th, Nate McLouth of the Pirates hit a single into right field.
-The runner from second, Josh Phelps, appeared likely to score but Phillips grabbed the ball in shallow right field bare-handed and threw Phelps out at home plate to win the game.
+With the Reds winning 5–4 in the bottom of the ninth, Nate McLouth of the Pirates hit a single into right field.
+The runner from second, Josh Phelps, appeared likely to score, but Phillips grabbed the ball in shallow right field bare-handed and threw Phelps out at home plate to win the game.
 On September 5, he hit his 28th home run of the season, breaking the Reds' single-season record for home runs by a second baseman, formerly held by Joe Morgan.
 On September 26, 2007, Phillips hit his 30th home run of the season.

-In addition to the home runs and steals, Phillips ended the 2007 season with 187 hits, 107 runs, 26 doubles, 6 triples, 94 RBIs, and a .288 batting average.
+In addition to the home runs and steals, Phillips ended the 2007 season with 187 hits, 107 runs, 26 doubles, six triples, 94 RBIs, and a .288 batting average.
 He led the Reds in runs, hits, triples, and stolen bases and was second on the team in doubles and home runs.

 Phillips received a four-year, $27 million contract extension on February 15, 2008, instead of going to arbitration.